 Inevitably, there will be emotional situations while you are employed.
-In fact, research from several studies have indicated a rise in the use of profanity in all areas of life over the last several years.
+In fact, research from several studies has indicated a rise in the use of profanity in all areas of life over the last several years.
 Developing coping mechanisms can assist you at those moments when you may feel the urge to curse at work.
 Like any usable technique, practice is required to master these methods of addressing tense events.
-Since reacting to stress with profanity required time to learn, these techniques will help you introduce a new way of responding whether at the job or in your personal life.
+Since reacting to stress with profanity requires time to learn, these techniques will help you introduce a new way of responding, whether at the job or in your personal life.

-- Avoid the person or situation which can cause you stress enough to swear – This may be impractical in some cases, but if a certain person brings out the worse in you, discover ways to avoid him/her.
-For example, if another employee is always discussing subjects which offend you, stay clear of him/her.
+- Avoid the person or situation which can cause you to stress enough to swear – This may be impractical in some cases, but if a certain person brings out the worse in you, discover ways to avoid him/her.
+For example, if another employee is always discussing subjects that offend you, stay clear of him/her.
 In another instance, operating a printer or other machinery may create tension for you.
-Try to do such tasks when no one else is around or see if a coworker is willing to assist you in exchange for your help with duties he/she performs.
+Try to do such tasks when no one else is around or see if a coworker is willing to assist you in exchange for your help with the duties they perform.

 - Teach your voice to respond in another manner – One technique is to replace swear words with harmless or silly phrases.
 For example, I’m fond of saying: Great potato salad!
 Or maybe: What the chicken sandwich is that?
-You may also hum quietly a favorite song.
+You may also hum a favorite song quietly.
 For instance, I love to hum a hymn during stressful times.

-- Engage in mental strategies - Think about a pleasant place, like a forest, or the comfort of your home.
+- Engage in mental strategies - Think about a pleasant place, like a forest or the comfort of your home.
 Meditate or pray quietly.
 Focus on positive events you have coming in the future.
-The benefit of this approach is your emotional stability is not impacted by the stressful event which could have triggered use of profane language.
+The benefit of this approach is your emotional stability is not impacted by the stressful event, which could have triggered the use of profane language.

 - Find a calming place – If possible, you may want to go outside for a few moments to a place like in the photo.
 Perhaps, there is a space in your office or factory where you can sit back and count to ten to relax.
-Taking a bath room break to take a breath may help you avoid releasing a volley of words which could only have negative consequences.
+Taking a bathroom break to take a breath may help you avoid releasing a volley of words that could only have negative consequences.